Whitechapel Boys

-The Whitechapel Boys were a loosely-knit group of Anglo-Jewish writers and artists of the early 20th century.
-It is named after Whitechapel, which contained one of London's main Jewish settlements and from which many of its members came.
-These members included Mark Gertler, Isaac Rosenberg, David Bomberg, Joseph Leftwich, Jacob Kramer, Morris Goldstein, Stephen Winsten, John Rodker, Lazarus Aaronson and its only female member, Clara Birnberg.
+The Whitechapel Boys were a group of Anglo-Jewish writers and artists who were active in the early 20th century and are credited with founding British Modernism.
+The group was named after Whitechapel, an area in the East End of London which was home to one of London's main Jewish settlements.
+The name "Whitechapel Boys" originated later in the 20th century, being retrospectively coined by Joseph Leftwich, one of the group's members.
+Other notable members included Jacob Epstein, Mark Gertler, Isaac Rosenberg, David Bomberg, Jacob Kramer, Morris Goldstein, Stephen Winsten (also known as Simy Weinstein), John Rodker, and the only woman associated with the group, Clara Birnberg.
+The group overlapped with other early 20th-century artistic circles in London, such as the Bloomsbury Group.